||Bearclaw Poppy Trail

 preserve protects the endangered Bearclaw Poppy.
 Absolutely DO NOT EVER

 ride off-trail.
-Don't follow other riders' illegal cheater tracks -- stay
+And don't follow other riders' illegal "alternate

 on the main path.
 If cyclists don't respect the preserve, we may find